MANAGEMENT DEVELOPMENT PROGRAM CURRICULUM AND

 Marketing: If a company is to survive and prosper, it must pay close attention to the needs of the marketplace.
 Marketing is the company function responsible for matching the capabilities of the company, the needs of customers, and the requisite communication between the two.

 Financial Reporting and Control: Accounting is the primary channel for communicating the economics of any business.
 These cases illustrate how managers use financial information in their decision-making.

-Manufacturing and Service Operations: Managing the effective integration of technology, people, and operating systems presents critical challenges to business leaders.
-To achieve competitive advantage, managers must understand the complex process underlying the development and manufacture of products as well as the creation and delivery of services.
+Manufacturing and Service Operations: Managing the effective integration of technology, people, and operating systems present critical challenges to business leaders.
+To achieve a competitive advantage, managers must understand the complex process underlying the development and manufacture of products as well as the creation and delivery of services.
 At the same time, the systems which create distinctive competencies for the firm today require continuous improvement to stay effective in the

-Competition and Strategy: A company obtains competitive position within its industry when the configuration of its product mix and functional activities generate superior value for customers.
-The challenge of formulating effective competitive strategy is to balance the opportunities and risks associated with dynamic changes in industry attractiveness and competitive position.
+Competition and Strategy: A company obtains a competitive position within its industry when the configuration of its product mix and functional activities generate superior value for customers.
+The challenge of formulating an effective competitive strategy is to balance the opportunities and risks associated with dynamic changes in industry attractiveness and competitive position.

-|“This course opened my mind to high level strategic thinking and decision making.
+|“This course opened my mind to high-level strategic thinking and decision making.
 This course added a great deal of value to my MBA and work experience.
 I can be a much better contributor to my company as a result.”
 Financial Analyst – Automotive Manufacturer|

 - Moog Inc.